NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### Field Computations

 Meep supports a large number of functions to perform computations on the fields.
-Currently, most of them are accessed via the lower-level C++/SWIG interface, but we are slowly adding simpler, higher-level versions of them here.
+Most of them are accessed via the lower-level C++/SWIG interface.
+Some of them are based on the following simpler, higher-level versions.

 **`(get-field-point c pt)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;